 In a criminal case, it’s up to the defense attorney to poke holes in the prosecution’s case or prove beyond a reasonable doubt that the evidence isn’t reliable in the case.
 The standards for evidence in criminal cases are very high, and a good defense attorney will know how to dismantle poorly constructed prosecutions.

-Indianapolis Criminal defense attorneys analyze the evidence in a criminal case from every possible angle to test the validity of the charges against their clients.
+Indianapolis Criminal defense lawyers analyze the evidence in a criminal case from every possible angle to test the validity of the charges against their clients.
 Even when clients are guilty, good criminal defense attorneys can have charges reduced, penalties lightened, and may even secure acquittals if the prosecution fails to prove guilt beyond a reasonable doubt.

 Banks & Brower is the highest-rated criminal defense firm in the Indianapolis area for good reason.
 Our clients know we have the experience and resources to handle even the toughest charges and defend our clients’ rights.
 Our attorneys are former prosecutors, so we know how prosecutors operate and how to interpret the law to the benefit of our clients.
 We can help a client accused of aggravated battery handle plea bargain negotiations, advise when to make statements and when to remain silent, and help navigate all of the legal proceedings.

 Aggravated battery is a serious charge, but elements such as self-defense, mistaken identity, and exaggerated charges often come into play in these cases.
 The attorneys at Banks & Brower can help.
 Instead of relying on a public defender who likely has very little vested interest in your case, reach out to our team for a free consultation today.